-12 (a) the remuneration policy is consistent with and promotes sound and effective risk management and does not encourage risk-taking that exceeds the level of tolerated risk of the credit institution; (b) the remuneration policy is in line with the business strategy, objectives, values and long-term interests of the credit institution, [...]; (s) the pension policy is in line with the business strategy, objectives, values and long-term interests of the credit institution. [...]
+&lt;sup>12 (a) the remuneration policy is consistent with and promotes sound and effective risk management and does not encourage risk-taking that exceeds the level of tolerated risk of the credit institution; (b) the remuneration policy is in line with the business strategy, objectives, values and long-term interests of the credit institution, [...]; (r) the pension policy is in line with the business strategy, objectives, values and long-term interests of the credit institution, [...]; (r) the pension policy is in line with the business strategy, objectives, values and long-term interests of the credit institution. [...]

-13 (j) guaranteed variable remuneration is exceptional and occurs only in the context of hiring new staff and is limited to the first year; (m) payments related to the early termination of a contract reflect performance achieved over time and are designed in a way that does not reward failure; (t) staff members are required to undertake not to use personal hedging strategies or remuneration and liability-related insurance to undermine the risk alignment effects embedded in their remuneration arrangements.
+&lt;sup>13 (j) guaranteed variable remuneration is exceptional and occurs only in the context of hiring new staff and is limited to the first year of employment; (m) payments related to the early termination of a contract reflect performance achieved over time and are designed in a way that does not reward failure; (s) staff members are required to undertake not to use personal hedging strategies or remuneration- and liability-related insurance to undermine the risk alignment effects embedded in their remuneration arrangements.